 San Pasqual High School is a public high school in Escondido.
-The principal of San Pasqual High School is Erin Smith, whose e-mail is firstname.lastname@example.org.
-2,592 children attend San Pasqual High School and identify mostly as Asian; Hispanic; and White, non-Hispanic.
-14% of the San Pasqual High School students are "limited in English proficiency."
-38% of the 2,592 students here get reduced lunch prices.
-The student to teacher ratio at San Pasqual High School is 22:1.
+The principal of San Pasqual High School is Erin Smith, who can be contacted at email@example.com.
+2,592 students attend San Pasqual High School and identify as Asian; Hispanic; and White, non-Hispanic.
+14% of the San Pasqual High School students have "limited English proficiency."
+38% of the 2,592 students here are paying reduced lunch prices.
+The ratio of students to teachers at San Pasqual High School is 22:1.
 Valley High (Continuation) School is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - Video film production

 - Water polo

 |Students eligible for free or reduced-price lunch program||38%||41%|

 |Limited English proficiency||14%||20%|